Ultraviolet Spectropolarimetry: Investigating stellar magnetic field diagnostics: Photospheric magnetometry in the UV

 A small grid of models was calculated for different \teff\ values of 10000, 20000, and 30000 K, all at \logg\ $=4.0$, and for \vsini\ of 5, 30, and 90 \kms.
 In all cases solar abundances were assumed.
 Many magnetic stars have peculiar abundances, but the specific abundances vary between stars, and in most cases produce stronger lines and hence more detectable magnetic fields.

 Synthetic spectra were calculated for the proposed {\em Polstar} channel 1 wavelength range (122-213 nm) and resolution (33000), and also for a representative ESPaDOnS resolution (65000) and wavelength range (370-670 nm; ESPaDOnS extends further to the red, but hot stars have very few lines and low S/N in that region).
 The synthetic spectra were resampled to representative mean pixels sizes for {\em Polstar} (4.5 \kms) and ESPaDOnS (1.8 \kms).
 Synthetic noise was added as a function of the flux per detector pixel, for several realistic S/N levels, to produce model observations.
 The S/N was scaled as the square root of the flux per detector pixel (assuming detector pixel sizes are constant in velocity), however this does not account for the wavelength dependence of instrumental efficiency, or a wavelength dependence in interstellar extinction or atmospheric transmission.
-The S/N values reported here are those obtained at 160 and 500 nm for the UV and visible, respectively, and are realistic for exposure times of up to one hour, for a large number of stars, with {\em Polstar} \citep{ShultzTC}.
+The S/N values reported here are those obtained at 160 and 500 nm for the UV and visible, respectively. \citet[][]{ShultzTC} find S/N values in this range to be realistic for exposure times of up to one hour with {\em Polstar}, for a substantial number of stars, based on observations from the International Ultraviolet Explorer and model fluxes from Tlusty.